unrealwork/atsd-use-cases/USVisa/README.md

 SQL queries allow you search for and display specific information from a dataset in tabular format, but you are not able to directly output these tables in ATSD.

 Axibase is partnered with [Redash](https://redash.io/), which is a open source data visualization tool.
-You can plug in your query results, and with a few simple steps, create graphical outputs for your SQL queries.
+You can plug in your query results into Redash, and with a few simple steps, create graphical outputs for your SQL queries.
 Begin by walking through [setting up Redash though ATSD](https://github.com/axibase/website/blob/master/user-guide/data-sources/atsd.md).
 The set up time should take you about 10 minutes.